-Ganesh Chaturthi 2018: Look on fleek with style tips from our Bollywood divas! - In.com
+Ganesh Chaturthi 2018: Look on fleek with style tips from our Bollywood divas! - in.com

 Ganesh Chaturthi is a festival filled with a lot of enthusiasm and is finally here.
 Apart from the sweet modaks and beautiful Ganpati idols, the upcoming 11 days should also be quite a fashionable one, right?
-Fret not, as we are here to give you a few tips on how to amp up your style this Ganpati, with an aim to turn many heads, courtesy Bollywood.
+Fret not, as we are here to give you few tips on how to amp up your style this Ganpati, courtesy Bollywood.

 No one comes to our mind than Madhuri Dixit when it’s about desi attire.
-Golden saree, green blouse and fragrant gajras is what you need if you are planning to wear nine yards.
+Golden saree, green blouse and fragrant-ful gajras is what you need if you are planning to wear nine yards.

 View this post on Instagram